hammadojh/web_course_main/instructor-notes/Sec 3/Week 1/lec1_aug_24.md

 <!-- And What is the story behine it -->

-# What makes the Web possible?
+# What technologies makes the web possible?

 ---